Islam-swe/e-Commerce/README.md

 # e-Commerce
-That's a native php based on OOP e-commerce website
+That's a native php based on OOP e-commerce website.